audeering/audb/_sources/quickstart.rst.txt

-Each database comes with a description, which is a good starting point to learn what the database is all about:
+Each database comes with a description, which is a good starting point to learn what the database is all about.

 .. jupyter-execute::

     db.description

-The annotations of a database are stored in tables represented by :class:`audformat.Table`:
+The annotations of a database are stored in tables represented by :class:`audformat.Table`.

 .. jupyter-execute::